HOW TO BUILD A TECH STARTUP THAT CHANGES THE WORLD: 8-part checklist

 Is your idea going to make money?

 We hear plenty of, “it’s not about the money” responses.
 Yet, the reality of building a tech startup in a free-enterprise economy is that money is vital.
-Forbes recently reported the importance of money in the different startup stages — having a crucial role at every growth step.
+Forbes reported the importance of money in the different startup stages — having a crucial role at every growth step.
 Money decides how long you will be able to sustain yourself before making a sale or gaining funding.
 It determines how many employees you can afford so that you can delegate work.
 Remember, at the end of the day, your ability to pay yourself depends on the cash flow.

 If your idea can make money, you are on the right track in building a startup.
 Consider how to begin earning as quickly as possible — you want to refine your idea to prioritize positive cash flow.
 On the other hand, if you are unsure whether your idea will make money, it is time to reconsider.
 You will want to evaluate all ideas and their ability to generate sales or secure funding.